 Dragon Medical 360 software is the most accurate speech recognition software for medical professionals and is the engine that drives our VoiceOver Pathology platform.
 The software is capable of 99% recognition accuracy, but in most cases users have to do their part to help the software reach this level.

-Occasionally, we hear from users that ‘VoiceOver or Dragon are not learning when I correct words’.
+Occasionally, we hear from users who say, "VoiceOver or Dragon are not learning when I correct words."
 While the user perception is technically true because he/she found a mistake in the report and went back and fixed the text, their correction technique is often not (for lack of a better term) correct.
 If their goal was to improve accuracy and save time in the future, then the user needs to employ a different technique in order to achieve this.

 We have all become accustomed to typing reports.
 When we type and see that something is spelled incorrectly we go back and highlight a word and then retype it.
 When using speech recognition software, if a user follows this same technique the software will not learn from its mistakes.
 This is where the illusion that the software is not learning is created.

 When reviewing your reports after dictating, it is crucial to know the difference between using ‘select’ and ‘correct’.
 While they can be used in conjunction, they have very different functions.

 - The term ‘correct’ actually triggers the program to open up a dialog that helps it learn from the recognition mistake that the software made